 Places To Find MICHELANGELO In Rome

-- The church of San Pietro in Vincoli – a sculpture of Moses in marble which was commissioned for the tomb of Pope Julius II.
+- The church of San Pietro in Vincoli – a sculpture of Moses in marble that was commissioned for the tomb of Pope Julius II.

 - Palazzo Farnese – Michelangelo finished the top floor after Sangello’s death.
 An amazing display of bricks and architrave.

 - The Risen Christ – Church of Santa Maria Sopra Minerva, to the left of the main altar.